Written by Craig Fearn

 Can You Speed Up SEO Results?

-Publishing more high-quality content gives Google more pages to rank.
+Publishing more high-quality content gives Google more pages to rank — businesses that blog receive 55% more website visitors according to HubSpot.
 Earning links from reputable sites builds authority faster.
 Fixing technical issues immediately removes barriers.
 There's a correlation between investment and speed of results.

 But there are limits.
 Google deliberately prevents gaming the system.
 You can't buy your way to instant authority.
 Trying to shortcut the process—buying links, spinning content, using black-hat tactics—risks penalties that set you back further than if you'd done nothing.